FoundersCard is a membership organization for entrepreneurs that offers industry discounts and benefits.

 As someone who owns a tech business and travels a small portion of the year, I was able to find more than enough savings to make the yearly annual fee worth my investment and as I continue to travel more as the company grows, I see my yearly return rising.

-However, if take a look through the preview of the membership perks and don't have any major benefits jump out to you as something you'd take advantage of to save yourself time or money then I don't think the FoundersCard is something you should be considering applying for.
+However, if take a look at the preview membership perks page (available after applying) and don't have any major benefits jump out to you as something you'd take advantage of to save yourself time or money then I don't think you should apply for FoundersCard.

 Use coupon ‘THETECHREVIEWER' to save $195